 1 Using regional persistent disks or snapshots is not sufficient to protect from and mitigate against failures and corruptions.
 Your application, file system, and possibly other software components must be crash consistent or use some sort of quiescing.

 2 The replication of some applications does provide mitigation against some application corruptions.
-For example, MySQL primary application corruption doesn't cause its replica instances to become corrupted as well.
+For example, MySQL primary application corruption doesn't cause its replica VM instances to become corrupted as well.
 Review your application's documentation for details.

 3 Data loss means unrecoverable loss of data committed to persistent storage.
 Any non-committed data is still lost.